Help with Speech-Language Disorders

 By Danielle Moore, MS Ed, CCC-SLP

 Phonemic Awareness – Before you learn to read, you have to know the letters of the alphabet and the sounds each letter can make.
-Then, once you have this knowledge you can begin to blend sounds together to make words.
+Once you have this knowledge, you can begin to blend sounds together to make words.
 Individuals with communication disorders may also have difficulty in the area of phonemic awareness (identifying and knowing the sounds a letter makes).
 SLPs help those who are having difficulty making that jump into reading by working on their overall phonemic awareness abilities.

-Writing Disorders – Individuals may be diagnosed with a written expression disorder from a psychologist or a SLP.
+Writing Disorders – Individuals may be diagnosed with a written expression disorder by a psychologist or a SLP.
 This describes the inability or difficulty in getting down ideas or thoughts in your head to a tablet, computer, or paper.
-This can happen in short answer questions on a Science test or when writing a thesis for your PhD in astrophysics.
-A SLP provides strategies for getting thoughts down on paper, organizing and sequencing ideas into grammatically correct sentences, paragraphs, and essays.
-Use of cognitive organizers, such as “mind maps,” can be very helpful in getting ideas out in written form.
+This can happen in short answer questions on a science test or when writing a thesis for your PhD in astrophysics.
+A SLP provides strategies for getting thoughts down on paper and for organizing and sequencing ideas into grammatically correct sentences, paragraphs, and essays.
+The use of cognitive organizers, such as “mind maps,” can be very helpful in getting ideas out in written form.

 Courtesy of Kids Enabled and Danielle Moore, MS Ed, CCC-SLP.
-She is a current member of the American Speech Language and Hearing Association and holds her Certificate of Clinical Competence from the American Speech-Language and Hearing Association.
+She is a member of the American Speech Language and Hearing Association.